I am a Member of the Kennel Club. I am patron for two charities – K9 Crusaders and German Shepherd Rescue Elite.

 Joanne’s interest in canine behaviour began many years ago, when she owned a dog that displayed a severe reaction towards both people and other dogs.
 This relationship started a drive to find positive ways to help dogs with behavioural problems and it remains her passion today.
 Joanne works closely with owners on a one-one basis, to help them to understand why their dogs are behaving in challenging ways and she provides hands on support to help owners to try and resolve the issues.

-Joanne is originally from Liverpool, but now lives in North Wales with her husband and her two White German Shepherds, Elsa & Ruby, who also help in her work.
+Joanne is originally from Liverpool, but now lives in North Wales with her husband and her three German Shepherds, Elsa, Ruby and Paisley who also help in her work.
 Elsa and Joanne even starred together in the BBC TV series ‘Puppy Love’!

 Pat White has been involved with dogs all her life, including breed showing, obedience, racing dogs, working trials and agility.
 But her intent and interest is in maximizing the mutual pleasure between owner and dog in helping owners to live in peace with their pets.